newaetech/chipwhisperer/docs/source/simpleserial.rst

        return 0x00;
    }

-Using SimpleSerial Outside of ChipWhipserer’s HAL
+Using SimpleSerial Outside of ChipWhipserer's HAL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SimpleSerial can be used in other projects by including